 Touch Me Not (cell 1)

-This fresco by Fra Angelico in cell 1 of the San Marco Monastery illustrates the encounter between Mary Magdalen and Christ after the ressurection.
+This fresco designed by Fra Angelico and painted by Benozzo Gozzoli1 in cell 1 of the San Marco Monastery illustrates the encounter between Mary Magdalen and Christ after the ressurection.
 It is an example of Fra Angelico's use of a limited palette, and use of the landscape as much as the figures to convey the scene.

 He uses delicate linear perspective, naturalistic light, and calm, devotional mood, a hallmarks of early Florentine Renaissance art.
 The scene here is serene, infused with clarity, soft color, and spiritual light.
-Christ, in luminous white robes, stands before Mary Magdalene, who kneels before him in reverence.
+Christ, barefoot and clothed in a luminous white robe that signifies purity, resurrection, and divine glory.
+A golden cruciform halo encircles his head, affirming his divinity and the triumph of the cross.
+In his hand he holds a spade, a subtle but meaningful symbol recalling the gospel detail in which Mary Magdalene first mistakes him for a gardener.
+This gesture carries deeper significance: Christ is indeed the new gardener of the soul, the restorer of Eden, cultivating spiritual life in place of the fallen world.
 Behind them is a simple, idealized landscape of trees, meadow, and the rocky entrance of the tomb.

 Angelico stood at a transitional point between the Gothic spiritual idealism and the Renaissance naturalism that would flourish in Florence.
 His “Noli me tangere” exemplifies the early use of perspective and spatial coherence, gentle modeling of light and color, and the fusion of artistic beauty with monastic devotion, his frescoes at San Marco were intended for quiet contemplation by Dominican friars.